 A herniated disc is a common injury suffered after a car crash, slip & fall, or other trauma.
 In simple terms, it means the jelly inside the center or nucleus of one spinal disc that makes up your spinal cord is now leaking outside the disc walls impinging or touching upon nerve roots.
 This impingement causes radiating pain known as radiculopathy.
 This can lead to a nerve injury in addition to a disc injury.

 A herniation in the cervical spine leads to neck pain radiating pain down the arms.
 A herniated disc in the lumbar spine results in low back pain radiating or traveling pain down the legs.
 A herniated disc usually decreases your range of motion.
 A normal disc has a number of rings or walls so for the jelly to break through all of the walls and leak outside the disc, a serious traumatic force must occur.
 The types of herniated discs are illustrated below:

-Usually a spinal fusion surgery significantly increases the personal injury claim value.
-Most often an accident victim will have either a cervical (neck) fusion or a lumbar (lower back) fusion surgery after a traumatic event such as a motor vehicle crash, slip trip and fall, premises liability, construction accident, medical malpractice, product liability, or other incident.
+Usually, a spinal fusion surgery significantly increases the personal injury claim value.
+Most often an accident victim will have either a cervical (neck) fusion or a lumbar (lower back) fusion surgery after a traumatic event such as a motor vehicle crash, slip trip and fall, premises liability, construction accident, medical malpractice, product liability, or another incident.

 Most importantly a spine fusion surgery changes your quality of life and involves pain and suffering for which significant compensation can be obtained.

 A spinal fusion surgery settlement is usually significant because the surgery itself is an invasive life-changing procedure.
 The overall value depends on a number of factors including

 1. Whether you can prove the defendant(s) you are suing are at fault or liable

 2. The damages suffered by the victim and the extent of all medical treatment